 All Dental Assisting courses must be passed with a minimum of "C" in order to progress in the program.
-A certificate or AAS in Dental Assisting will be awarded to students who successfully complete all required core academic and core Dental Assisting courses with a grade of "C" or higher.
+An AAS in Dental Assisting will be awarded to students who successfully complete all required core academic and Dental Assisting courses with a grade of "C" or higher.
 Students are responsible for meeting all progression and graduation requirements.